 We relate some of it to genetics, which is regrettable.
 You may burn fewer calories because of genetics.
 However, aside from genetics, you may do a few things to assist and raise your BMR.
 To begin with, the more strength you have, the more energy your body needs, even when you’re not doing anything.
 As previously stated, one pound of muscle uses 14 calories, whereas one pound of fat requires two.

 Therefore, your body needs more calories as you gain muscle.
 You may increase BMR via strength training, high-intensity exercise, and growing muscular strength.

 An introductory metabolic rate, or BMR, calculates the energy your body needs to power your most important organs.
 Your brain, kidney, liver, and heart account for 51% of your BMR.
-Therefore having healthy, active organs is the key to improving your metabolism.
-Thus you can enhance your metabolism with your diet, sleep, and water intake.
+Therefore, having healthy, active organs is the key to improving your metabolism.
+Thus, you can enhance your metabolism with diet, sleep, and water intake.

 Everything you do during the day adds to the calories you need.
 However, you may maintain a healthy body weight by matching the quantity of food you consume to your natural energy production.
-The key is to use a Basal Metabolic Rate (BMR) calculator to determine your metabolism and grasp the fundamentals needed to create a weight loss plan.
+Using a Basal Metabolic Rate (BMR) calculator to determine your metabolism and grasp the fundamentals needed to create a weight loss plan.
 Therefore, a BMR (basal metabolic rate) calculator is a good starting point and tool to determine your metabolism’s health.